avatar-kaleb/kalebmckelvey-site/blog/book-notes-how-to-have-confidence-and-power-in-dealing-with-people.md

 Teasing and kidding are both aimed at the self-esteem of the other person, and threatening self-esteem, even in fun, isn't a good idea.
 Sarcasm always has a cruel element about it, because it's calculated and a jib at the other person.

 Polls show that people don't like kidding or sarcasm, but since we like our friends we don't tell them about it.

+### Chapter 9 - How to Use the Technique That a Supreme Court Justice Called "White Magic"

+"To be able to listen to others in a sympathetic and understanding manner is perhaps the most effective mechanism in the world for getting along with people and tying up their friendship for good.
+Too few people practice the "white magic" of being good listeners."

+#### Listening makes you "clever"

+By listening you are sure to prove to the other person that you are the wisest, most intelligent person they have met.

+*Exaggerated, but we'll take it!*

+***Funny Walk Whitman story***

+> "Walt Whitman and a friend were once walking down the street, when Whitman stopped and engaged a stranger in conversation.
+For 15 or 20 minutes, Whitman monopolized the conversation, and the other fellow hardly opened his mouth.
+When they left, Whitman turned to his friend and said, "There was an intelligent man."

+> "How do you know he's intelligent?" asked his friend in surprise, "He Hardly said a word."

+> "He listened to me, didn't he? asked Whitman.
+"That proves he is an intelligent man"

+#### In deals, Too much talk gives you away

+"If you can get the other fellow to talk enough, he simply cannot disguise his real feelings or his real motives.
+He may try as hard as he wishes, but invariably he will "give himself away."

+#### How Listening can make you rich

+"You can never really understand another human being unless you are willing to listen, carefully, sympathetically, and patiently.

+Listening like this can make you rich in many ways, not just money, but in friendship and accomplishment.

+***Key:*** You've got to know what people want, what they need, and what they are.
+If you are going to deal with them effectively.

+### Chapter 10 - How to Get Others to See Things Your Way...Quickly!